History of the oil shale industry in the United States: The coal oil industry is ruined by cheap petroleum

 Today, oil shale is an “unconventional” energy source, and drilling for crude oil is the norm.
 But in the late 1850s, those positions were reversed.
 By 1859, when some venture capitalists hired Edwin Drake to drill for oil in western Pennsylvania, the oil shale industry was well established, and it was the idea of drilling for crude oil that was unproven.

 Petroleum distillation had been going on in the US at a small scale since 1851, when Pittsburgh, Pennsylvania salt manufacturer Samuel Kier began taking the petroleum which was fouling his salt wells, and distilling it in a five-gallon still into lamp oil which he sold to coal miners.
 Kier never patented his distillation process, and production was limited by the small supply of petroleum that seeped into his salt wells.

 On 28 August 1859, Edwin Drake discovered oil in a well 70 feet deep along Oil Creek, south of Titusville, Pennsylvania.
 The well made only 12 to 20 barrels per day, but the discovery set off a boom in oil drilling up and down Oil Creek, and then all down the Ohio valley, to Ohio, Kentucky, and Virginia, the same area where many shale oil retorts were located.
 In 1861, petroleum flooding onto the market drove the price down to US$0.52 per barrel, and lamp oil refiners switched over to petroleum as a much cheaper raw material.
 Refining petroleum had the further advantage that the process was not patented, allowing refiners to produce lamp oil without paying royalties.
 The existing shale oil refineries were forced by price-cutting competition to adapt their operations to use petroleum instead, and the American oil shale industry, booming just the previous year was suddenly abandoned.
 Cheap petroleum prices had driven oil shale out of business.

-World War I and the thirst for gasoline
+World War I and gasoline boom

 World War I put a strain on US and world oil supplies, but even after the war, petroleum consumption kept its rapid rise, as Americans bought record numbers of automobiles.
 Despite steadily growing domestic petroleum production, the American oil industry could not supply the rapidly growing demand, especially for gasoline, and the country had to import increasing amounts of oil, raising prices, and causing widespread speculation that petroleum would be soon exhausted.

 America was quickly running out of petroleum and into a permanent state of energy scarcity – or at least many experts said so.